-This page shortly lists some tips to improve the writing of master's theses, PhD theses, and scientific articles.
+This page is a collection of tips to improve the writing of master's theses, PhD theses, and scientific papers/articles.
 It further lists frequent mistakes, especially as made by German speakers, to allow you to avoid them.
-If you think that something is not correct or you would like to add something, especially if you are a native speaker, please send me an e-mail.
+If you think that something is not correct or you would like to add something, please send me an e-mail, especially if you are a native speaker.

 - Avoid standard headings: It is better to write "Overview of messaging middleware" instead of "State of the art", for example.